-5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Mains Gas: None Drainage: Private
+5.0 SERVICES ( ICES (No tests have been applied to any of the services) Water: Mains Electricity: Electricity: Mains Gas: None Drainage: Mains Central Hea Central Heating: Part oil fired central heating system.
+6.0 OUTBUILDIN DINGS Garage: None Others: Three timber outbuildings/stores.

-Central Heating: Oil fired central heating system Oil fired central heating system 6.0 OUTBUILDINGS Garage: None.
-Others: Timber workshop, polytunnel and boiler house.
-7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
+GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
 The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
 Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.

-The property was found to be in a condition consistent with age and type.
-Some items of repair should be capable of remedy during normal routine maintenance.
-Rendering to the stacks is cracked and missing.
-A contractor will be able to advise on the necessary repairs.
-The rendering g of outer walls is cracked, bossed and missing in areas and can be repaired or replaced by a competent
+The property was found to be in a condition requiring a full programme of upgrading and maintenance works.
+Some items of repair may be capable of remedy during normal routine maintenance.